Kong/docs.konghq.com/app/_src/gateway/reference/wasm.md

 There is one crucial side effect of this ordering to be aware of: Filter Chain attachment is assessed during the `access` phase, _after_ Lua plugin execution.
-Therefore, if a Lua plugin terminates the request during the `access` phase (by throwing an exception or explicitly sending a response with `kong.response.exit()` or other PDK function), **no Wasm filters will be executed for the request,** including other phases (e.g. `header_filter`).
+Therefore, if a Lua plugin terminates the request during or prior to the `access` phase (by throwing an exception or explicitly sending a response with `kong.response.exit()` or other PDK function), **no Wasm filters will be executed for the request,** including other phases (e.g. `header_filter`).